asc-csa/ckanext-asc-csa/reporting/README.rst

 ------------
-Open Data Portal - Reporting (le français précède)
+Open Data Portal - Reporting Data Stewards (le français précède)
 ------------

 This folder contains the Python scripts required to list the data stewards and to modify them if required.